m4hfuj/my_auth/README.md

 This project is licensed under the [MIT License](LICENSE).

-(c) 2023 My Awesome Project.
+Copyright © 2023 Mahfuj.
 All rights reserved.